Social Blog AI in Software Testing

 Continuous Testing

-Artificial intelligence (AI) and machine learning (ML) are transforming multiple sectors of the economy, and impacting several aspects of our daily lives.
+As you are likely aware, artificial intelligence (AI) and machine learning (ML) are transforming multiple sectors of the economy, and impacting several aspects of our daily lives.

 Workplaces such as those in finance, healthcare, retail, education, and technology are leveraging AI to automate tasks, reduce costs, and make data-driven decisions.
 In our homes, AI is powering television and movie recommendations, personal digital assistants, security cameras, and home automation.